u0078867/passport-saml-kuleuven/README.md

 # passport-saml-kuleuven

-This node.js web application demonstrates SSO authentication provided by LULeuven's Shibboleth Server, using the `passport-saml` package.
+This node.js web application demonstrates SSO authentication provided by KULeuven's Shibboleth Server, using the `passport-saml` package.

 # Config